pattertj/ts-api/readme.md

 ## Description

-tradestation-api is an unofficial wrapper for the TradeStation API.
+ts-api is an unofficial wrapper for the TradeStation API.
 It aims to be as light and unopinionated as possible, offering an elegant programmatic interface over each endpoint.
 Notable functionality includes:

 - Login and authentication
 - MarketData, Brokerage, and Order Execution endpoints